KatelynKodes/SortingPractice/LinkedLists/LinkedListDocumentation.md

         - The program must demonstrate a custom sorting algorithm

 2. **Input Information**
+    - This application requires no input information from the user.
 3. **Output Information**
+    - The application runs a series of tests on a linked list, insertion, sorting, and removing a value from the linked list.
+Then, the linked list gets printed to the console every test.
 4. **User-Interface Information**
+    - The user is able to see the results of these tests that are run in main on the screen display.

 ## II.
 Design

 1. _System Architecture_
+    The linked List is made up of Nodes, which is a class created to store data inside of.
+This Node class contains a data variable of type T, meaning that any object of any type can fit into the variable such as characters, integers, or floats.
+This value variable indicates what the node itself is holding.
+The Node class also contains two pointers towards two other Nodes, labelling them as next and previous.
+These two node pointers represent the nodes that come before and after this instance of a node, so the node has a place in the list.

+    Iterators are objects pointing to a specific Node, the Iterator class contains a Node pointer variable pointing towards the current node it is currently on.
+These iterators are capable of accessing the data, next, and previous of the current node that it is pointing to.
+It is capable of pointing onto the current node's next as well as it's previous thus changing it's current Node.
+Iterators are also capable of comparing their current node to other iterators current Node.

+    The list is able to access all of these Nodes by only two variables, a Node pointer pointing to the "head" Node (the  node at the very front of the list) and the "tail" node (the node at the very end of the list).
+The list class is able to use iterators to iterate through the list of Nodes since the Iterator has access to it's current node's next.
+Lists are also capable of accessing Node's values because of iterators.
+The list class also contains a count integer representing the length of the listthat is incremented every time a new Node is added and decremented every time a new Node is deleted.

 2. _Object Information_
     - **Filename**: Node.h